pcfx-devel/PC-FX_Info/FX_Controllers/README.md

 ## Hardware Signalling

-The signalling protocol on the PC-FX is serial, resembling SPI somewhat, with the PC-FX driving the CLK and other control lines.
+The signalling protocol on the PC-FX is serial, somewhat resembling SPI, with the PC-FX driving the CLK and other control lines.
 Although the general use of a joyport is to accept data from the outside world (such as from a joypad), the joyports on the PC-FX are capable of bidirectional data transfer, with the direction controlled by the R/W line.